Learn how to increase your chances of getting the right investor to open and respond to your email pitch today.

 Attach your pitch or one-pager to your cold email and you won’t ever know if your VC actually opened them or chucked your email in the trash.

-Using the Digify plugins, send secure files right from your email inbox, Google Drive, Dropbox, and more — and then track their activity.
+Using Digify’s email plugins, send secure files right from your email inbox — and track their activity.
 You’ll receive mobile notifications anytime your files are accessed.

 - Which VCs opened and viewed your files